cplusplus/nbballot/README.md

 # nbballot
-Handling of NB comments in response to ballots
+Use issues to track NB comments in response to ballots.